satyamvrm/server-stats/README.md

 # Server Performance Stats
 A bash script to analyse basic server performance stats.
-This Project is from [Roadmap.sh](https://roadmap.sh/projects/server-stats) the link is
+This Project is from [Roadmap.sh](https://roadmap.sh/projects/server-stats)

 ## Getting Started